b4tan/cse15l-lab-reports/lab-report-1-week-1.md

 ## 3. Trying some commands
 Try these commands out.
--cd ~
+- cd ~
--cd
+- cd
--ls -lat
+- ls -lat
--ls -a
+- ls -a
--ls <directory> where <directory> is /home/linux/ieng6/cs15lfa22/cs15lfa22abc, where the abc is one of the other group members’ username
+- ls <directory> where <directory> is /home/linux/ieng6/cs15lfa22/cs15lfa22abc, where the abc is one of the other group members’ username
--cp /home/linux/ieng6/cs15lfa22/public/hello.txt ~/
+- cp /home/linux/ieng6/cs15lfa22/public/hello.txt ~/
--cat /home/linux/ieng6/cs15lfa22/public/hello.txt
+- cat /home/linux/ieng6/cs15lfa22/public/hello.txt

 ## 4. Moving files using scp